-The Gakuseikenpo Online System will be out of operation from 3:00 am on Sunday， August 22 to 10:00 am on Monday，August 23 (these dates and times are tentative) due to system maintenance.
+The Gakuseikenpo Online System will be out of operation from 8:30 to 17:00 on Sunday, December 25, due to system maintenance (these dates and times are tentative) due to system maintenance.
 Thank you for your understanding.

 【Important】 How to apply for medical care benefits and the application period

 Following the easing of entry restrictions onto campus from the Fall Semester, the submission method of medical care benefit applications will be as below for the foreseeable future.

 ■How to submit application and receipts